-Daivame Kaithozham K Kumarakanam Movie Review
+Daivame Kaithozham K Kumarakanam Movie Review: Vintage Jayaram Is Back!

 Anusree As Nirmala

 Anusree plays a character named Nirmala, the wife of Krishna Kumar in Daivame Kaithozham K Kumarakanam.
-The film is the actress's first release of the year and it is for the first time that she is teaming up with Jayaram.
+She has done her part neatly and the two different versions of Nirmala are safe in her hands.

 Rest Of The Cast